xoolive/constraints/problems/readme.md

 # Problems

 Several projects are available in the `problems/` folder.
 You will be evaluated on one of the projects available there.
-Obviously, these notebooks do not contain any hint or solution.
+Obviously, these projects do not contain any hint or solution.

 ## List of candidate problems